IBM/vira-intent-discovery/README.md

 To evaluate a new algorithm over `VIRADialogs` and compare it to the ones reported in the paper:

 1. Clone this repository
+2. Download `VIRADialogs` from [Johns Hopkins Bloomberg School of Public Health](https://vaxchat.org/research).
+The dataset downloads as `vira_logs.zip`.
-2. Download `VIRADialogs` and put the csv file under `resources/snapshot`
+3. Unpack the file in a temporal location and copy the file `vira_logs_<DATE>.csv` into `resources/snapshot`
-3. Activate a python (3.7+) environment
+4. Activate a python (3.7+) environment
-4. Install the dependencies listed in requirements.txt
+5. Install the dependencies listed in requirements.txt
 ```
 pip install -r requirements.txt
 ```
-5. Run the preparation script for splitting the data to train and test
+6. Run the preparation script for splitting the data to train and test
 ```
 python prepare.py
 ```
-6. Edit the file ``algorithms.py``as follows:
+7. Edit the file ``algorithms.py``as follows:
    * Add entry to the enum Algorithm
    * Add the title of the new algorithm to the dictionary `titles`
    * Add the path where predictions are stored to the dictionary `paths`
-7. Edit the file ``baselines.py`` as follows:
+8. Edit the file ``baselines.py`` as follows:
    * Add a new entry (tuple) to the dictionary `baselines` with 3 values as described below:
       1. The enum of the new algorithm
       1. A function for generating the algorithm result.
 The function should have the signature `(algorithm: Algorithm, df: pd.DataFrame, output_dir: str) -> None` (See `cluster_and_extract_intents` in `clustering.py` for example).
 Alternatively, you can put `generated_externally` if the generation is done by a separate - offline - proces.
       1. The value `Runstatus.Run` to include the algorithm in the next run of the evaluation.
    * Whether a function was specified, or the genreation is done externally, the results should be stored in a file named `predictions.csv` under the output path given to the new algorithm.
 The CSV consists of 3 columns: `slot` , `intent` and `id`.
 These are the name of a slot, a predicted intent in that slot, and the id of the text associated to this intent in that slot.
 For example, see the file under `resources/predictions/kmeans`.

-8. Run the baselines generation file
+9. Run the baselines generation file
 ```
 python baselines.py
 ```
-9. Run the user interface to check the results
+10. Run the user interface to check the results
 ```
 streamlit run ui.py
 ```